meirad/meirad.github.com/about.md

 About
 ====
 I'm a student, hoping to pursue a double major in Anthropology and Design/Developement.
-I live in the middle of nowhere in Missouri, moving this summer to Washington state.
-I don't have a job.
-But that doesn't mean I don't work.
-Everyday, I'm either tweaking code, learning something new on the tech scene, or studying.
+I live in the middle of nowhere in Missouri, moving this summer to Washington state.<em> I don't have a job.
+But that doesn't mean I don't work.</em> Everyday, I'm either tweaking code, learning something new on the tech scene, or studying.

 Currently I'm car-free, but this might change in the future.
 When it does, be assured it will be something minimalist and eco-friendly.
 I'm thinking C-1 Lit, by Lit Motors. ...